-The Chemours Company (herein referred to as "we", "us", or "our") is a leading, global provider of performance chemicals that are key inputs in endproducts and processes in a variety of industries.
-We deliver customized solutions with a wide range of industrial and specialty chemical products for markets, including coatings, plastics, refrigeration and air conditioning, transportation, semiconductor and consumer electronics, general industrial, and oil and gas.
-Our principal products include titanium dioxide ("TiO2") pigment, refrigerants, industrial fluoropolymer resins, and performance chemicals and intermediates.
-We manage and report our operating results through three principal reportable segments: Titanium Technologies, Thermal & Specialized Solutions, and Advanced Performance Materials.
-Our Titanium Technologies segment is a leading, global provider of TiO2 pigment, a premium white pigment used to deliver whiteness, brightness, opacity, and protection in a variety of applications.
-Our Thermal & Specialized Solutions segment is a leading, global provider of refrigerants, thermal management solutions, propellants, blowing agents, and specialty solvents.
+The Chemours Company (herein referred to as "we", "us", or "our") is a leading, global provider of performance chemicals that are key inputs in end-products and processes in a variety of industries.
+We deliver customized solutions with a wide range of industrial and specialty chemical products for markets, including refrigeration and air conditioning, paints and coatings, plastics, transportation, semiconductor and consumer electronics, general industrial, and oil and gas.
+Our principal products include refrigerants, titanium dioxide ("TiO2") pigment and industrial fluoropolymer resins.
+We manage and report our operating results through three principal reportable segments: Thermal & Specialized Solutions, Titanium Technologies, and Advanced Performance Materials.
+Our Thermal & Specialized Solutions segment is a leading, global provider of TiO2 pigment, a premium white pigment used to deliver whiteness, brightness, opacity, and protection in a variety of applications.
 Our Advanced Performance Materials segment is a leading, global provider of high-end polymers and advanced materials that deliver unique attributes, including low friction coefficients, extreme temperature resistance, weather resistance, ultraviolet and chemical resistance, and electrical insulation.
-Our Performance Chemicals and Intermediates business is presented under Other Segment.

-We operate 28 major production facilities located in eight countries, excluding our Kuan Yin, Taiwan facility that is currently being decommissioned, and serve approximately 2,700 customers across a wide range of end-markets in approximately 110 countries.
+We operate 28 major production facilities located in eight countries and serve approximately 2,500 customers across a wide range of end-markets in approximately 110 countries.
 Many of our commercial and industrial relationships span decades.
 Our customer base includes a diverse set of companies, many of which are leaders in their respective industries.
 Our sales are not materially dependent on any single customer.
-As of December 31, 2023, no one individual customer represented more than 10% of our consolidated net sales, and no one individual customer balance represented more than 5% of our total outstanding accounts and notes receivables balance.
+As of December 31, 2024, no one individual customer represented more than 10% of our consolidated net sales, and one individual customer balance represented approximately 7% of our total outstanding accounts and notes receivables balance.